robertgonzales71698/Comp-Sec-Proj/README.md

 6) Save the changes and run
 7) To run the included saved neural network, run the PhishNetSaved file.
 You can also use the Encog Workbench, downloadable from the Encog link above, to run the results-copy.eg file used by this directly.
 8) To view the probabilistic neural network, load the PB-copy.eg file in Encog Workbench.
+9) If you want to make and evaluate a new network based on the results of the checker, run the checker to obtain a results.csv file and then run the NewNetwork.java file.

 The output file with the results should appear in the project directory (default is "results.csv", if wanting to change output file name edit line 189 in the PhishingDetector.java file)